3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 'special report'.
 I nearlydeclined, as almost all 'reports' I have seen are

-erroneous and slanted, biased on American society's puritan foundations,
+erroneous and slanted, biased on American society's puritan foundations, inaccurate

-staff.
 However, I cannot speak for others, but rather choose to share an insight

 into my background, exceptional, yes, but not unusual for many women I know.

-I am probably the most unlikely person most would ever consider finding in this
+I am probably the most unlikely person most would ever consider finding in

-academic studies took me elsewhere.
+my academic studies took me elsewhere.
 The marriage between looks and intellect

 attracted wealthy and powerful men as almost an everyday occurrence.
 The result